 |Quicken Essentials for Mac 2010||Buy CD-ROM $32.67||n/a|

-Intuit sent me two copies of Quicken 2010 Deluxe to give away to readers.
+I am giving away four copies of Quicken 2011 Premier.
 Here is how you can win one of these copies.
 Each of the following will provide you with one chance to win, so you have a maximum of three chances.
+I was originally planning to give away two copies of Quicken 2011 Premier but Intuit has agreed to chip in two copies at their expense as well.
+Your chances for winning have just doubled!

 - Leave a comment on this post.

-- Become a fan of Consumerism Commentary on Facebook and let me know in your comment below.
+- Like Consumerism Commentary on Facebook, share this review with your friends, and let me know in your comment below.

-- Mention and link to this review on Twitter.
+- Follow @luke_landes on Twitter and mention and link to this review.
 Your tweet should say: